fwilkerson/muve/README.md

 const {dispatch, getModel} = dispatcher(model);

 function updateCounter(value) {
-	// getModel can be used to check it's current state if (value < 0 && getModel().counter < 1) return;
+	// getModel can be used to check the model's current values if (value < 0 && getModel().counter < 1) return;

 	// dispatch is used to update the model